Skip to main content

 Autonomous Rig Optimization Agents

-This concept involves building AI agents, often using reinforcement learning (RL) or digital twins that continuously adjust drilling parameters to optimize performance without human intervention.
-The system learns from simulated environments or historical data and proposes or applies control decisions in real time.
+AI agents using reinforcement learning or digital twins continuously adjust drilling parameters to optimize performance without human intervention, learning from simulated environments or historical data.

 Example

-In SPE-223828-MS, the authors explored a hybrid RL agent trained on synthetic data and physics-based simulators to optimize weight on bit and rotary speed.
-While promising in theory, the system remains in the testing phase and is not yet field-validated.
+SPE-223828-MS explored a hybrid RL agent trained on synthetic data and physics-based simulators to optimize weight on bit and rotary speed.
+The system remains in testing phase and is not yet field-validated.

 • Long-term potential to eliminate routine human inputs